shadabakhtar97/Docker/README.md

 ### ---------------------------------------------------------------------------------------------------
 ### What is Docker Swam ?
-“Docker Swarm is a tool for container Orchestration” “A Swarm is Group of machines that are running Docker and join into Cluster”
+Docker Swarm is a tool for container Orchestration.
+A Swarm is Group of machines that are running Docker and join into Cluster.

 Orchestration means managing and controlling multiple docker containers as a single service Deployment  of containers